ryomams/Flappy-Snake/README.md

 ### Thanks to [SFML](https://www.sfml-dev.org) for existing and being an overall awesome project :)

 ## License
-There is no license for this project, other than [the zlib license included with SFML](https://github.com/SFML/SFML/blob/master/license.md).
-Only your remorse can save you.
+There is no license for this project.
+There is a [zlib license included with SFML](https://github.com/SFML/SFML/blob/master/license.md), but I'm not distributing SFML here.<br>Only your remorse can save you.